Skip to main content

 Image analysis is model-dependent.
 If the option is missing or replies fail, choose a vision-capable model and sync models again.

-Visitors can upload .jpg, .jpeg, .png, and .webp files.
-AI Puffer accepts one image per message, with a 20 MB frontend limit.
+Visitors can upload one image per message, with a 20 MB frontend limit. xAI image analysis accepts JPG/JPEG and PNG files.
+Other supported providers can also accept WEBP when their model supports it.
 To enable image analysis:

 1. Go to AI Puffer > Chatbots and select the chatbot.

-2. In General, select a supported provider and model.
+2. Select a supported provider and model.

 Chatbot Image Analysis